JanssenProject/jans/docs/janssen-server/config-guide/auth-server-config/attribute-configuration.md

 ---

 !!!
 Note
-    Attributes and Custom User Claims refer to the same user data fields in Janssen Server.
+    `Attribute` and `User Claims` refer to the same user data fields in the Janssen Server.

 # Attribute

+User claims are individual pieces of user data, like `uid` or `email`, that are required by applications in order to identify a user and grant access to protect resources.

+Janssen server's default configuration comes with certain user claims already configured.
+In addition to these, custom user claims can be added as required.
 The Janssen Server provides multiple configuration tools to perform these tasks.

 === "Use Command-line"